brhastings1/markdown/mymarkdown.md

 Run command "Create Table of Contents" (in the VS Code Command Palette) to insert a new table of contents ...
 Open command pallet with Ctrl-Shift-P. In command pallet, type "Create Table of Contents"

+To update TOC after adding new header elements.
+Ctrl-Shift-P, "Update Table of Contents" (Markdown all in One:Update Table of Contents)

+Seems to work best if use same header levels throughout.
+Having on single # at the end only generates TOC for that item.

 ## Chrome extension